Margaret Calvert: Career

 In 1957, Kinneir was appointed head of British signs for Britain's roads.
 He then hired Calvert to redesign the road sign system and she came up with simple, easy-to-understand pictograms, including the signs for 'men at work' (a man digging), 'farm animals' (based on a cow named Patience that lived on a farm near to where she grew up), and 'schoolchildren nearby' (a girl leading a boy by the hand, which she said were actually modelled after herself), using the European protocol of triangular signs for warnings and circles for mandatory restrictions.
 The Worboys Committee was formed by the British government in July 1963 to review signage on all British roads.

-In addition to her road signs, Calvert has designed commercial fonts for Monotype, including the eponymous Calvert font, a slab serif design which she created in 1980.
-It originated in a 1970s proposal to the French new town of Saint Quentin-en-Yvelines for a new font to provide a visual identity for the town.
+In addition to her road signs, Calvert has designed commercial typefaces for Monotype, including the eponymous Calvert typeface, a slab serif design which she created in 1980.
+It originated in a 1970s proposal to the French new town of Saint Quentin-en-Yvelines for a new typeface to provide a visual identity for the town.
 However, the slab-serif typeface and three-dimensional letter shapes were rejected.
-The font was later adopted by the Tyne and Wear Metro system as well as north-east England bus and ferry services in the 1980s.
+The typeface was later adopted by the Tyne and Wear Metro system as well as north-east England bus and ferry services in the 1980s.

-In 2020 a new version of the font used in the UK rail system was introduced, Rail Alphabet 2.
+In 2020 a new version of the typeface used in the UK rail system was introduced, Rail Alphabet 2.
 It was designed in collaboration with Henrik Kubel.

 Calvert taught at the Royal College of Art for almost 40 years and was head of graphics from 1987 to 1991.